Nikon D610 is a good full-frame DSLR for your portrait photography purposes.

 And they finally added this feature to Nikon D750!

-Just like in my article on the best landscape camera, I wasn’t sure between Nikon D850 and Sony a7R III.
+Just like in my article on the best gear recommendations for landscapes, I wasn’t sure what to put here first, Nikon D850 or Sony a7R III.

-But if you are more into old-school cameras, then Nikon D850 sure is the best SLR camera that you can get for your portrait photography.
+But if you are more into old-school cameras, then Nikon D850 sure is the best 45MP DSLR that you can get for any kind of professional photography including portraits.

 You might ask, “why do I need so many megapixels”?